catalyst-cloud/catalystcloud-docs/source/getting-started/services.rst

 How much do I need to pay for services?
 ***************************************

-It's important to discuss how a true cloud computing platform like Catalyst Cloud charges you for the resources you use, because it strongly effects the way you'll use it.
+It's important to discuss how a true cloud computing platform like, Catalyst Cloud charges you for the resources you use; because it strongly effects the way you'll use it.

 Catalyst Cloud charges by the hour.
 Each hour, we check what resources you're